-While RN with VTT is a high-risk procedure it remains the mainstay of treatment for appropriately selected patients.
-In this contemporary series of high-risk patients, we examined the interim outcomes following the development of a multidisciplinary institutional VTT protocol.
-Overall, our major complication rate was 34%.
+of these complex patients.
+The first is the use of intraoperative colour Doppler US, which was used in all IVC thrombus cases.
+It has several advantages over traditional transesophageal echocardiography.
+While intraoperative transesophageal echocardiography is primarily used to delineate the cranial extent of the tumour and monitor for potential embolization, it cannot be used as a measuring tool to guide cavotomy.
+Intraoperative Doppler US has a unique role in this regard in that it limits the need for caval manipulation, thereby reducing the risk of inadvertent embolization of thrombus.
+Intraoperative Doppler US also facilitates the early identification of parasitic vessels that become engorged after IVC clamping, which is felt to mitigate intraoperative blood loss.
+Moreover, it helps to identify thrombus in other vessels, such as the posterior lumbar, hepatic, complication rate was 34%.
 The 90-day mortality rate was 8.6% with a caveat of one death in a patient who underwent palliative surgery and another because of a rare intraoperative anesthetic complication.
-Most patients fared well and were discharged home 8 days following surgery.
+Most patients fared well and were discharged home eight days following surgery.
 In multivariate analysis, there were significant associations between intraoperative blood loss and thrombus level, BMI, and high serum creatinine.
 Increased length of stay was associated with increasing age-adjusted Charlson comorbidity index and low serum albumin.
-No pre-operative variables were statistically associated with major complications or 30-day hospital readmission.
+No preoperative variables were statistically associated with major complications or 30-day hospital readmission.
 However, low preoperative serum hematocrit predicted 90-day mortality.

 Accruing relatively large numbers of these cases in a single institution in three years permitted an active examination of the performance of our multidisciplinary VTT pathway.
 In addition, this is a largely Hispanic series and no studies have specifically investigated outcomes in Hispanic patients who undergo RN with VTT.
-Hispanic ethnicity has been independently associated with increased length of stay and poorer outcomes in other surgeries18-20.
-In our series, Hispanic ethnicity was not independently associated with any outcome in multivariate analysis.

-In addition, only 3 patients required a patch graft.
+Hispanic ethnicity has been independently associated with increased length of stay and poorer outcomes in other surgeries.18-20 In our series, Hispanic ethnicity was not independently associated with any outcome in multivariate analysis.
+In addition, only three patients required a patch graft.
 One was placed very early in the series, the second for apparent wall invasion, and the third because a large portion of the IVC had been removed.
-Reported rates for caval reconstruction with patch grafting or IVC interposition range from 44% to 100%.^{21,22} While the reported patency rates for caval grafts are high at around 80%-90%, more complex reconstruction is associated with increased morbidity.23-25
+Reported rates for caval reconstruction with patch grafting or IVC interposition range from 44-100%.
+While the reported patency rates for caval grafts are high at around 80-90%, more complex reconstruction is associated with increased morbidity.23-25 and gonadal veins.
+Finally, it allows visualization immediately following caval closure to ensure there is no residual thrombus/clot.